HackerYou/HYFallBootcamp2014/3-JavaScript/Week 5/Day 3/1a-jquery.md

 ### Load jQuery
 - Open `try-jquery.html` in sublime text.
 - We need to load the jQuery library before we can work with it.
-Do this by downloading the jQuery JavaScript file from jquery.com or by using a CDN.
-Scroll to the bottom of the main-page of jquery.com to find the link to jQuery which is served by google.
+A simple way to do this is to use a remote copy via a CDN.
+Scroll to the bottom of the main page of jquery.com to find the "Quick Access" URL to jQuery which is served by google.
+Include this URL in script tags in your HTML file.

 - Aside: CDN stands for "content delivery network".
 A CDN is a network of computers which provides static resources (images, javascript, css, etc.) to users based on proximity.
 The resources are hosted in multiple locations and the closest computer to the user will serve the resource.
 CDNs are fast.